hyperledger/fabric/docs/source/network/network.md

 transact with each other.
 Specifically, this means that applications A1 and A2 can generate transactions using smart contract S5 and ledger L1 on channel C1.

-It's also worth noting that S5 can have different implementations on peer nodes P1 and P2 -- so long as they implement the same smart contract interface.
-It means that in principle, S5 could be implemented in GOLANG on peer node P1, and JavaScript on peer node P2!

 ### Generating and accepting transactions

 In contrast to peer nodes, which always host a copy of the ledger, we see that